Top

 • Not looking for hidden assets: It is not uncommon for one spouse to handle the finances in a marriage.
 If that was the case for you, your spouse knows more about the marital assets than you do and might hide some of the assets to keep them from you.
 To ensure you are aware of all marital assets, obtain copies of investment information, tax returns, business records, bank statements, credit card statements, and any other pertinent financial documents that you can, as early as you can.

-• Overlooking the tax consequences: Dividing your shared assets and properties can be complicated, especially when you consider the tax implications that come with the assets of higher values.
-To protect your interests and avoid costly tax consequences, work closely with your divorce attorney who can help you understand the ramifications of every decision you make.
+• Overlooking the tax consequences: Dividing your shared assets and properties can be complicated, especially when you consider the tax implications that come with the assets of higher value.
+To protect your interests and avoid costly tax consequences, work closely with your divorce attorney, who can help you understand the ramifications of every decision you make.

 • "Very efficient staff.
 Always responded in timely manner with clear communications.
 They are compassionate and tough when necessary.
 At mediation, Stacy was well prepared and she got results above my expectations."